Hayyim-H/MiniCourseBAO/README.md

 ```bash
  conda install -y -c conda-forge libgomp gsl
 ```
-Once you have that installed, you need to download the [environment.yml](Installation/environment.yml) file, which contains the python configuration to create the **BAOEnv** enviroment.
+Once you have that installed, you need to download the [environment.yml](Installation/environment.yml) file, which contains the python configuration to create the **BAOEnv** environment.
 You need to use
 ```bash
  conda env create -f environment.yml
 ```